triamnetwork/triam-docs/docs/guides/concepts/assets.md

 ### One stroop, multiple stroops
 A "stroop" is the smallest amount unit.
 It is one ten-millionth: `1/10000000` or `0.0000001`.
 The term stroop is used as a convenient way to refer to these small measurements of amounts.
 The plural form is "stroops" (e.g. "100 stroops").
 Fun fact: this term is derived from Stroopy, the name of the Triam mascot whose name is derived from [stroopwafels](https://en.wikipedia.org/wiki/Stroopwafel).

+---

+### Asset in Triam Version 2

+We have some of concepts you need to know before making an example about triam-core v2.

+#### Beneficiary

+It is the holding fee wallet which will receive token fee from exchange using that token.
+Length: empty or 56 characters

+####  Fee

+Rate of exchange's amount need to pay for token fee.
+Range: 0 - 10000.
+Formula: Token fee = fee * exchange's amount/10000.

+#### Ratio

+When we starts issuing the token into market, our accounts will be locked an amount of RIA corresponding.
+Ratio will be used by formula: RIA's amount for locking = amount for issuing / ratio.

+#### Minfee

+A minimum amount for token fee.

+#### Islimited

+Values: 0 or 1.
+1 for limiting.
+0 for countinue issuing.